 5. Bear X Bruzer FFL

 Bear Archery has been a player since the beginning but didn’t make their debut in the crossbow world until just a couple of years ago.
 The Bruzer FFL has an exceptionally unique look to it.
 One that is mostly limited to high-end crossbows.
 You’ll notice that the limbs and cams are reversed.
-This lends the crossbow to be extremely well balanced and gives it the ability to decrease the amount of draw weight required to produce relatively fast speeds.
+This lends the crossbow to be extremely well-balanced and gives it the ability to decrease the amount of draw weight required to produce relatively fast speeds.

 5 Best Crossbows for the Money ($500-1,000)

-This category brings our list up into some of the more prominent technological advancements in the crossbow world.
+This category brings our list up to some of the more prominent technological advancements in the crossbow world.
 Ranging from just over $500 with the first crossbow all the way right up to $1,000 with the last, you’ll notice some striking differences in terms of features and overall aesthetics that give these crossbows a higher-end look without totally breaking the bank.

 1. Excalibur Matrix 350SE